 - Developing a WordPress site for phones

-Hi!
-I'm Joe Lowery.
+- [Voiceover] Hi, I'm Joe Lowery.
 Welcome to Dreamweaver and WordPress: Building Mobile Sites.
-I can't walk down a New York City street, or take a subway ride without noticing how everyone seems to be using their phone to compare restaurant reviews, or a tablet to catch up on the latest buzz.
+You know, I can't walk down a New York City street, or take a subway ride, without noticing how everyone seems to be using their phone to compare restaurant reviews, or a tablet to catch-up on the latest buzz.
 In this course, we'll help you mobilize your WordPress sites with Dreamweaver.
-First, we'll put down a solid foundation, so you can better understand what your options are when it comes to adapting your site for a range of screens.
-I'll also give you the complete rundown on media queries; the basic CSS3 technology that allows you to create responsive Web designs.
+First, we'll put down a solid foundation, so you can better understand what your options are when it come to adapting your site for a range of screens.
+I'll also give you the complete rundown on Media Queries, the basic CSS3 technology that allows you to create responsive web designs.

 Please note that this course assumes you're familiar with basic Dreamweaver and WordPress functionality, and the integration between the two.
 Okay, let's get going with Dreamweaver and WordPress: Building Mobile Sites.